kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 Start slow.
 Make a SNR file for one day, specifying unavco archive (no point looking elsewhere since it is only at UNAVCO).
 The best data are currently unavailable unless you download the 1-sec data.
-However, you do not need this sample rate for reflectometry, so we are going to decimate it to 15 seconds.
+However, you do not need this sample rate for GPS reflectometry, so we are going to decimate it to 15 seconds.

 *rinex2snr nwot 2014 270 -archive unavco -rate high -dec 15*

 Both L1 and L2C signals can be used at this site.
 Unfortunately there were not very many L2C satellites at the time it was first installed.
-Nevertheless, there is more than enough to measure snow.
-This quickLook
+Nevertheless, there is more than enough to measure snow accumulation.
-command:
+Use this **quickLook** command:

 *quickLook nwot 2014 270*

-will produce:
+to look at the L1 data:

 <img src="nwot_L1.png" width="600"/>

 A bit ratty in the low RH area - which is just noise from this particular receiver.
 Nice strong peaks in the south.
-Try L2:
+Now try L2:

 *quickLook nwot 2014 270 -fr 2*

 <img src="nwot_L2.png" width="600"/>

-This will have both L2C and non-L2C.
+This plot will have both L2C and non-L2C.
 But it is easy to see why I don't use non-L2C.
 They are the failed tracks in the gray that I have circled.

 ### Make multiple years of SNR files

-We are going to look at the data from installation (Fall 2009) through spring 2015.
+We are going to look at the data from installation (Fall 2009) through Spring 2015.

 *rinex2snr nwot 2009 240 -doy_end 365 -archive unavco -rate high -dec 15*